keplerlab/katna/README.md

 Katna automates the boring, error prone task of videos key/best frames extraction, video compression and manual time consuming task of image cropping.
-In summary you should consider using Katna library if you have following tasks which you want to automate:
+In short, you should consider using Katna library if you have following tasks which you want to automate:

 1. You have video/videos from who you want to extract keyframe/keyframes.
    Please note Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.
-2. You have video/videos you want to compress down to smaller size.
+2. You have video/videos you want to compress down to smaller size. (e.g. You have video with let's say 1 GB Size but you want to compress it down as small as possible.)
 3. You have image/images which you want to smartly resize to a target resolution.
    (e.g. 500x500, 1080p (1920x1080) etc.)
 4. You have image/images from which you want to intelligently extract a crop with a target resolution.